slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 "Integrity is when what you think and what you say and what you do are one." (...)
 "Returns are made on the way up.
 Reputations are made on the way down." (...)
 "Living a life of integrity pays off, but it takes a very long time." (...)
-"Before you can lie to another, you must firt lie to yourself." (...)
+"Before you can lie to another, you must firt lie to yourself."
-"Intentions don’t matter.
-Actions do.
-That’s why being ethical is hard."
 -- Naval Ravikant [1974]*

 > *"Make two people proud: your 8-year-old self and your 80-year-old self."